Create a CI/CD pipeline for .NET with Azure DevOps Starter

 In the History pane, you see an audit trail of your recent changes for the build.
 Azure Pipelines keeps track of any changes that are made to the build pipeline, and it allows you to compare versions.

-DevOps Projects automatically created a CI trigger, and every commit to the repository starts a new build.
+Select Triggers.
+DevOps Starter automatically created a CI trigger, and every commit to the repository starts a new build.
 You can optionally choose to include or exclude branches from the CI process.

 Select Build and Release, then select Releases.

-DevOps Projects creates a release pipeline to manage deployments to Azure.
+DevOps Starter creates a release pipeline to manage deployments to Azure.

 Under Artifacts, select Drop.
 The build pipeline you examined in the previous steps produces the output used for the artifact.